 Vegetarian Sides at Pollo Tropical

-Sides are where Pollo Tropical really shines for vegetarians.
-You can build a satisfying plate from sides alone — the Caribbean lineup is built around beans, rice, plantains, and yuca, all of which are naturally meat-free in their base form.
+Sides are where Pollo Tropical shines for vegetarians.
+You can build a satisfying plate from sides alone.
+The Caribbean lineup runs on beans, rice, plantains, and yuca — all naturally meat-free in their base form.

 - Black Beans — Slow-cooked Cuban-style black beans.
-Pollo Tropical’s recipe is widely reported to skip pork and lard, but the company doesn’t publish a public allergen sheet for every ingredient, so confirm at the counter if you avoid all animal fats.
+The recipe is widely reported to skip pork and lard.
+Still, the company doesn’t publish a full ingredient sheet, so confirm at the counter if you avoid all animal fats.

-- White Rice and Brown Rice — Plain rices are the safest vegan side, with no seasoning beyond salt.
+- White Rice and Brown Rice — Plain rices are the safest vegan side, seasoned with little more than salt.

-- Yellow Rice — Often prepared with chicken stock at Caribbean and Latin restaurants.
+- Yellow Rice — Caribbean and Latin restaurants often cook yellow rice with chicken stock.
 Ask before ordering if you’re strictly vegetarian.

 - Sweet Plantains (Maduros) — Ripe plantains cooked until caramelized.
 Vegan.

-- Boiled Yuca with Garlic Sauce — Tender cassava topped with mojo-style garlic sauce.
-Traditional Cuban mojo is olive oil based and vegan, but garlic sauces at chain restaurants sometimes contain butter, sour cream, or mayo — confirm with staff.
+- Boiled Yuca with Garlic Sauce — Tender cassava under a mojo-style garlic sauce.
+Traditional mojo is olive-oil based and vegan, but chain garlic sauces sometimes add butter, sour cream, or mayo.
+Confirm with staff.

 - Corn on the Cob — A seasonal classic.
 Vegan when ordered plain.